-Benefit Description You Pay Foot care Routine foot care when you are under active PPO: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges • Treatment or removal of corns and calluses, or trimming of toenails, except as stated above • Orthopedic shoes and other devices to support the feet, except as shown in Section 5(a) Orthopedic and prosthetic devices Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose PPO: 15% of the Plan allowance • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount • Internal prosthetic devices, such as artificial joints, pacemakers and surgically implanted breast implant following mastectomy.
+Benefit Description You Pay Foot care Routine foot care when you are under active In-network: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
+Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges Treatment or removal of corns and calluses, or trimming of toenails, except as stated above Orthopedic shoes and other devices to support the feet, except as shown in Section 5(a) Orthopedic and prosthetic devices Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose In-network: 15% of the Plan allowance Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy.
+Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Internal prosthetic devices, such as artificial joints, pacemakers and surgically implanted breast implant following mastectomy.
 Note: See Section 5(b) for coverage of the surgery to insert the device and Section 5(c) for services provided by a hospital.
-Hearing aids for adults PPO: Nothing up to \$1,200 per ear, then all charges (No • One hearing aid per ear and related services, including implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants deductible) Non-PPO: Nothing up to \$1,200 per ear, then all charges (No deductible) 1 Note: This benefit is available once every five years.
-Foot orthotics PPO: Nothing up to \$250 per device per foot, then all charges (No Prescribed by a physician deductible) • Custom fitted, including necessary repair and adjustment Non-PPO: Nothing up to \$250 per device per foot, then all charges (No deductible) Impression casting Note: This benefit is available for one replacement every three • Corrective shoes to treat malformation and weakness of the foot years Not covered: All charges • Orthopedic and corrective shoes and other supportive devices for the feet Arch supports • Foot orthotics, except as described above • Heel pads and heel cups • Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless we determine their medical necessity
+Hearing aids for adults In-network: Nothing up to \$1,200 per ear, then all charges (No One hearing aid per ear and related services, including implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and anchored hearing aids (BAHA). deductible) Out-of-network: Nothing up to \$1,200 per ear, then all charges (No deductible) cochlear implants Note: This benefit is available once every five years.
+Foot orthotics In-network: Nothing up to \$250 per foot, then all charges (No Prescribed by a physician deductible) Custom fitted, including necessary repair and adjustment Out-of-network: Nothing up to \$250 per foot, then all charges (No deductible) Impression casting Note: This benefit is available for one replacement every three Corrective shoes to treat malformation and weakness of the foot years Not covered: All charges Orthopedic and corrective shoes and other supportive devices for the feet • Arch supports • Foot orthotics, except as described above Heel pads and heel cups Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless we determine their medical necessity